Federico Moura: Early life

-Federico José Moura was born on 23 October 1951 in Berisso, a suburb of La Plata in Buenos Aires Province, Argentina.
+Federico José Moura was born on 23 October 1951 in La Plata in Buenos Aires Province, Argentina.
 His father was Pico Moura, a lawyer, and his mother was Velia Oliva, a schoolteacher and amateur pianist.
 He was the youngest of four brothers; his eldest brother, Jorge, was an active member of the People's Revolutionary Army (ERP), and was kidnapped and disappeared in 1977 by the last military dictatorship in Argentina (1976–1983).

 Federico showed interest in music from a young age, and he began playing guitar and piano aged four.
 He finished high school at the Colegio Nacional de La Plata and enrolled at the National University of La Plata.
-Like his older brothers, in his youth he practiced rugby at the La Plata Rugby Club.
+Like his older brothers, in his youth he played rugby at the La Plata Rugby Club.

 Like his brother Jorge, Federico was involved in the siloist movement, founded by Mario Rodríguez Cobos, who would later form the Humanist Movement.